 For well over a decade, organizations have looked to technology to facilitate the social sharing of knowledge.
 In 2001, Microsoft launched SharePoint, a product that would become the most widely-used portal for sharing business information.
 More recently, enterprise social software, including Jive, Yammer, and Chatter, have sought to become the “Facebook” of corporate information sharing.

 The promise of these apps to facilitate employee collaboration and productivity has driven a boom in the category.
 Last year, businesses spent $4.77 billion on enterprise social software, a number Markets and Markets Research expects to nearly double by 2019.

-Yet, for all their promise, up to 80% of social business efforts are not expected to achieve their intended goals in 2015 according to Gartner Research.
+Yet, for all their promise, up to 80% of social business efforts are not expected to achieve their intended goals according to Gartner Research.
 In many organizations, employees simply don’t use the software.
 Why?
 Analysts cite lack of leadership and employee training as two of the primary culprits.

 These reasons, however, overlook what is arguably an even more fundamental problem with traditional enterprise social software.
 Enterprise social apps don’t actually facilitate the kind of imitation that Indiana University researchers found so critical to problem solving and innovation.
 The opportunity to observe and imitate that comes from shadowing a more experienced colleague, attending mentoring meetings, or watching a “brown bag” presentation simply can’t be replicated in a text-based social feed.

 It can only be replicated using a medium that was built to capture and replay human activity — video.

 Of course, video is already in widespread use for precisely this purpose in formal, top-down corporate training programs.
 Learning and development (L&D) teams routinely record job-specific training, courses in communication and soft skills, and new hire onboarding videos for employees to watch on-demand.